Proactive DP: A Multple Target Optimization Framework for DP-SGD: Differential privacy proofs

 This formulation only depends on $T$ through the definition of $z$.
 Notice that $z$ may be as small as $1/\sqrt{c_1}$.
 In fact, it is unclear how $z$ depends on $T$ since $T$ is equal to the total number $K$ of gradient computations over all local rounds performed on the local data set divided by the mini-batch size $s$, i.e., $T=K/s$, hence, $z=(K/N) \cdot \sqrt{1/(T\epsilon)}$.
 This shows that for fixed $K$ and $N$, we can increase $T$ as long as $1/\sqrt{c_1}<z$, or equivalently,

 (notice that the original constraint on $\epsilon$ in Theorem \ref{thm:abadi} directly translates into this upper bound on $T$ by using $T=K/s$).
 Since $\sigma$ cannot be chosen too large (otherwise the final global model has too much noise), $\epsilon$, see (\ref{interAbadi}), cannot be very small.
-Therefore, this more precise analysis still puts an upper bound on $T$ which is in general much less than $K$ for practically sized large data sets ($K$ equals the maximum possible number of rounds for mini-batch size $s=1$).
+Therefore, (\ref{upT}) puts an upper bound on $T$ which is in general much less than $K$ for practically sized large data sets ($K$ equals the maximum possible number of rounds for mini-batch size $s=1$).

 Rather than applying Theorem \ref{thm:abadi}, we can directly use the moment accountant method of its proof to analyse specific parameter settings.
 It turns out that $T$ can be much larger than upper bound (\ref{upT}).
 In this paper we formalize this insight (by showing that `constants' $c_1$ and $c_2$ can be chosen as functions of $T$ and other parameters) and show a lower bound on $\sigma$ which does not depend on $T$ at all -- in fact $z$ in (\ref{interAbadi}) can be characterized as a constant independent of any parameters.
-This will show that $\sigma$ can remain small up to a lower bound that only depends on the privacy budget.
-We can freely increase $T$ (up to $K$ if needed) in order to improve accuracy.
+This will show that $\sigma$ can remain small to at least a lower bound that only depends on the privacy budget.